bentocin/sdcnd_advanced_lane_lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 In the same code cell as above there is a function implemented to calculate the curvature of a polynomial (`compute_curvature()`).
-The function makes use of the mathematical formula to calculate the curvature and uses the first and second derivative of the second order polynomial.
+The function makes use of the mathematical formula to calculate the curvature radius and uses the first and second derivative of the second order polynomial.
 The same code snipped is implemented later as a method within the `Line` class.
+Here the pixel values are converted to meter scale before calculating the radius.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.